calchiwo/twitter-scraper/README.md

 - Extract clean tweet text
 - Extract timestamps
 - Save results to CSV
 - Run fully from the terminal

+This is scraping.
+Stuff breaks sometimes.
+That’s part of it.

 ## What it does not do